 The International Summer School on Migration and Asylum (Migrationschool.eu) is a high-level training organized every year in Bologna.
 The School is organized by the Italian NGO Africa e Mediterraneo with the support of a number of international partners and sponsors.
 Starting from 2018, the Summer School focuses on Labour market integration of migrants and asylum seekers, exploring this vast topic from several perspectives, such as: analysis and comparisons of current labour integration policies for migrants and refugees in Europe, certifications and recognition of qualifications, migrants’ self-employment and self-enterprise, and more.
 Lectures and seminars are integrated with field visits and meetings with experts and professionals working in the field, offering contributions and training on how labour integration of migrants and asylum seekers can be translated into practice in different social and economic contexts.

 International Research on the Economics of Population, Household, and Human Resources: the Journal of Population Economics is an international quarterly that publishes original theoretical and applied research in all areas of population economics.
-The journal is published by Springer in collaboration with POP at UNU-MERIT, the Global Labor Organization (GLO) and the European Society for Population Economics (ESPE).
+The journal is published by Springer and administered by POP at UNU-MERIT and the Global Labor Organization (GLO).

 Michael Imoudu National Institute for Labour Studies (MINILS) is Nigeria’s only tripartite national institute for labour education.
 The institute is involved in several activities in the areas of training, research, education, publication and consultancy in labour, employment and work related issues.
 The Institute undertakes extensive initiatives aimed at building the capacity of workers and their union; promoting exchange between Industrial relations parties in the interest of Industrial harmony; developing international linkages to encourage best practices and global solidarity and; advancing the frontiers of knowledge on labour matters.